-- 16. Effective March 28, 2020, at 5:00 p.m., pursuant to the Order of the State Health Office of Alabama, Fountain was forced to close its Anytime Fitness franchises located in Brewton, Alabama, and Monroeville, Alabama.6 The Order was based on the presence of "Coronavirus Disease 2019 (COVID-19)" in Alabama and acknowledged that COVID-19's presence jeopardized health in public places within Alabama. - 17.
-As a result of the Orders of the various civil authorities, Fountain suffered, and/or continues to suffer, significant and injurious losses and expenses directly related to the physical inability to use the insured locations covered by the Policy. - 18.
+- 13. Effective April 6, 2020, at 5:00 p.m., and as a direct result of Mississippi Governor Tate Reeves" Shelter-In-Place Order, Fountain was required to cease operation of its Anytime Fitness franchise located in West Point, Mississippi, and continue suspension of its Anytime Fitness franchise located in Fulton, Mississippi.
+The Shelter-in-Place Order issued by Governor Reeves was issued in response to COVID-19 and the existence of a public emergency related to the same which posed substantial injury or harm to life, health and property within Mississippi.5 - 14.
+Effective March 28, 2020, at 5:00 p.m., pursuant to the Order of the State Health Officer of Alabama, Fountain was forced to close its Anytime Fitness franchises located in Brewton, Alabama and Monroeville, Alabama.6 The Order was based on the presence of "Coronavirus Disease 2019 (COVID-19)" in Alabama and acknowledged that COVID-19's presence jeopardized health in public places within Alabama. - 15.
+As a result of the Orders of the various civil authorities, Fountain suffered, and/or continues to suffer, significant and injurious losses and expenses directly related to the inability to use the physical locations covered by the Policy. - 16.
 The Policy obligated Markel to provide coverage for, and to pay, business income losses and extra expense losses resulting from the suspension of Fountain's operations, including suspensions resulting from actions of civil authorities.
-Notice of loss was reported to Markel on April 18, 2020.7 - 19.
-In response, on April 23, 2020, Markel reneged on these obligations and wrongfully failed to fulfill its contractual obligation to provide coverage for, and pay, Fountain's business income losses and extra expense losses resulting from the suspension of Fountain's operations, including suspensions resulting from actions of civil authorities.
-It did so a mere four business days after Fountain's notice of loss, showing Markel engaged in no meaningful investigation of the claims or review of the Policy.
-The actions of Markel in improperly denying Fountain's claim were a blatant disregard for the contractual rights of Fountain resulting in a material breach of
+Notice of loss was reported to Markel on April 18, 2020.7 - 17.
+In response, on April 23, 2020, Markel reneged on these obligations and wrongfully failed to fulfill its contractual obligation to provide coverage for, and pay, Fountain's business income losses and extra expense losses resulting from the suspension of Fountain's operations,